Special Educational Needs and Disabilities

 Each class in the school has a curriculum which is planned to meet the needs of all children where lessons are differentiated and supported to ensure that all children make progress.

-If you would like to speak to one of the SENCO's please contact the school office.
+If you would like to speak to our SENDCO please contact the school office.

 Useful links and pages:

 Children are assessed when they start their early year’s foundation stage curriculum.
 We use this as a starting point for learning and to develop a personalised learning journey which shows appropriate support and challenge for every child.
 Parents/carers are encouraged to discuss any concerns with the class teacher and the Special Educational Needs Co-ordinator (SENCO).

 • There is a rigorous tracking of pupil progress in all year groups which is analysed half termly

 • Targets are set for all pupils in Reading, Writing and Maths.

 • We expect the majority of children in the early years foundation stage to achieve at least the expected level of development.

 • Pupils not making expected progress are given support individually or in a small group.

 • There are termly meetings when parents can discuss their child’s progress and any concerns, but we also encourage parents to discuss their child’s progress at any time with the class teacher, SENCO or any other professional.

 If your child is identified as not making progress, the school will set up a meeting to discuss this with you in more detail and to